Clybourne Park Review: A Powerful, Thought-Provoking Play

 This play was really good.
-The cast of about 7 or so does a great job in playing multiple roles, and stirring up emotions from beginning to end.
+The cast of about seven does a great job playing multiple roles and stirring up emotions from beginning to end.

-The play starts in the 1950’s, the home of a white family, from there the drama unfolds among them, fast and furious.
-The matter at hand being spoken about is the suicide of the family’s son, and soon thereafter turns into a discussion about them selling the home to a black family in the entirely white neighborhood.
+The play starts in the 1950s, in the home of a white family.
+The drama quickly unfolds around the suicide of the family’s son and the family’s discussions about selling their home to a Black family in a predominantly white neighborhood.

-The actors do a great job transitioning between the 2 periods, there is plenty of drama and intensity, but also some really funny points as well.
+The actors do a great job transitioning between the two periods.
+The play offers plenty of drama and intensity, along with some well-placed moments of humor.

 Be the first to comment